cgrok/selfbot.py/commands.md

 # Commands Reference

 Type in `{p}help` in discord to get a list of commands.
 Nonetheless, here is a list of commands that are currently available on the selfbot.
+Commands are grouped categorically.

 ### Key
 `{p}` - To be repalced with your prefix
 `[ ]` - Optional Parameters
 `< >` - Mandatory Parameters

 **Do not include these in your command**

 # Information